gabrielepompa88/IT-For-Business-And-Finance-2019-20/README.md

 # IMPORTANT COMMUNICATIONS <a name="bakeka"></a>

+The e-learning for IT for Business and Finance course at [http://elearning.unisi.it/moodle/](http://elearning.unisi.it/moodle/) (more info to come) is now active.
+You can access with your unisiPass credentials at [http://elearning.unisi.it/moodle/](http://elearning.unisi.it/moodle/) and type "IT pompa" in the "Cerca Corso" search window (top right corner of screen).
+E-learning material is under ongoing production and addition.

 - &#x1F534; **Exam dates**: these below are the exam dates of the IT for Business and Finance course for summer/fall terms:
   - Summer term – 1st session: Thursday **June 4th, 2020** h 10:30 – 12:30
   - Summer term – 2nd session: Monday **June 29th, 2020** h 10:30 – 12:30